Skip to content

 • Chroma is thread-safe

-• Chroma is not process-safe
+• Chroma is not process-safe for concurrent writers sharing the same local persistence path

 • The distance function cannot be changed after collection creation.